 Hemophilia treatment

 Hemophilia is caused by the lack of certain clotting factors, which are proteins normally needed for blood to clot.
-Factor replacement therapies, which involve administering a working version of the missing clotting protein, are generally considered the gold standard for hemophilia.
+Factor replacement therapies, which involve administering a working version of the missing clotting protein, have historically been considered the gold standard treatment for hemophilia.
+However, more recently, novel nonfactor therapies are increasingly being used to restore blood clotting in hemophilia.

 Other medications that help the blood to clot may also be used in some cases.
-Recently, one-time gene therapies for hemophilia have become available.
+One-time gene therapies for hemophilia have also recently become available.

 Factor replacement therapies